CreamElDudJafar/SHF-Kaizo-Patches/README.md

 Here is some information about the new updates.

+Emerald Kaizo: New Title Screen with game name.

 Intense Indigo: Game is in Full Color- Original graphics still exists too.
 You have the option to play it with Gen 1 graphics in full color or Gen 2 graphics in full color.
 The Gen 2 graphics have the caught indicator and exp bar as well.
 Gym Leaders and Elite 4 have perfect DVs for their pokemon, and HMs are deletable.

 Crystal Kaizo: Crystal Kaizo now has it when you use a repel and it wears off it will ask to use another.
 HMs are deletable, All stones to evolve eevee now say Able (Umbreon and Espeon Sun/Moon stones in the past would say Unable but would still evolve), Rare Candies in Indigo Plateau Mart for 1 dollar, Game Name now displays in Hall of Fame movie credit screen.